PurpleHullPeas/MPMD-AutoBedLevel-Cal/advanced/Advanced_Readme.md

 ### Adjusting M665 RL After Averaging the Measured Dimensions

-Option A: </br>
-If you followed the instructions for running the carbon paper test and then using those as inputs into the Python script, then you probably should not need to do this.
-Otherwise, if you are using the script and you do not have good average dimensional accuracy at the end of the runs, then I would recommend revisting the carbon paper step for adjusting only M665 R and then starting over with the whole calibration (M666 X0 Y0 Z0).
+If you followed the instructions for running the carbon paper test and then used those as inputs into the Python script, then you probably should not need to do this.
+Otherwise, if you are using the script and you do not have good average dimensional accuracy at the end of the runs, then I would recommend revisiting the carbon paper step for adjusting only M665 R and then starting over with the whole calibration (M666 X0 Y0 Z0).
 I.E., you could just re-run the script and only change M665 R as an input.

-Option B: </br>
-If you are not using the Python script, then generally, people go through a process of trying different M665 L values, running G33 (to calibrate M666 XYZ and M665 R) and repeating until they are content with both bed leveling and dimensional accuracy.
-The general rule of thumb is that if your print is coming out too large, you should increase the rod length, and if the print is coming it too small, you should decrease the rod length.

 ### Adjusting M665 ABCDEF For Lowering the Variation Across the Towers